 When a listed company issues equity shares to a selected number of investors at a price that may or may not be pertaining to the market price is known as Preferential Allotment.

 The primary market is also known as the New Issue Market (NIM) as it is the market for issuing long-term equity capital.
 Since the companies issue securities directly to the investors, it is responsible to issue the security certificates too.
 The creation of new securities facilitates growth within the economy.

 What is Secondary Market?

-Secondary market operations are carried out on stock exchanges.
+The secondary markets are important for price discovery.
+The market operations are carried out on stock exchanges.

-So now you know the importance of both primary and secondary markets.
+I hope the article clarified and made you understand the concepts of primary and secondary markets.
+Now you know the importance of both primary and secondary markets.